Steps to Becoming an Accountant in Illinois

 Becoming an accountant in Illinois with either the Licensed Certified Public Accountant (LCPA) or Registered Certified Public Accountant (RCPA) designation requires a bachelor’s degree, the successful completion of the Uniform CPA Exam, and one year of accounting experience.
 The Illinois Board of Examiners (IBOE) assesses the educational credentials of candidates to determine eligibility to sit for the CPA exam, while the Illinois Department of Financial and Professional Regulations (IDFPR) is responsible for granting licensure and practice privileges.

 Illinois Accountants: Salary and Employment Facts

-Illinois is home to some of the most well compensated management accountants, financial controllers, treasurers and CFOs in the nation, hosting operations and corporate offices for such global juggernauts as Archer Daniels Midland, Boeing, Walgreens and more.
-In fact, 34 Fortune 500 companies were headquartered in Chicago as of 2017 according to World Business Chicago.
-It is no surprise that the Chicago area had the third highest employment level for accountants of any metro area in the country in 2018 according to the US Department of Labor.
+Illinois is home to some of the most well-compensated management accountants, financial controllers, treasurers, and CFOs in the nation, hosting operations and corporate offices for such global juggernauts as Archer Daniels Midland, Boeing, Walgreens, and more.
+In fact, 36 Fortune 500 companies were headquartered in Chicago as of 2021, according to World Business Chicago.

 Salaries for Illinois Accountants in Specialized Roles

 The BLS also provides a breakdown of salaries for accountants and auditors based on everything from industry-specific roles to experience levels.

 Note that the following BLS salaries don’t account for bonuses and other financial incentives that are frequently part of specialty, managerial, and executive-level roles in accounting.